alexhorn123/MLAppTensorflow/README.md

 The first run will train a model if none exists.
 The model is saved as `model.zip` and reused for future predictions.

+Requirements

+- .NET SDK 8.0 or newer is recommended to build and run this project.
+The GitHub Actions CI uses .NET 8.

 Development

 - Build and test workflow runs on push/PR to main branch.